top of page

 She has taught workshops on plant medicine and given talks at different events, including the Galway Garden Festival and Galway Museum.

 Plants are my friends and allies, and I am very grateful for their support, healing and medicine.
-They are amazing teachers.

 With love,